TomasJani/PV177-Log-Collection-and-Analysis/README.md

 * To check if logging is running correctly : `curl -XGET 'localhost:9200/<logstash-index-name>/_search?pretty&q=*:*'`

+NB: you can `cd` into client dir and use the Makefile, target `make startup-filebeat`.
+To include VM public IP at the execution time, you can use `make PUBLIC-IP=78.128.250.147 startup-filebeat`, with `78.128.250.147` as an example.

 ### Hints

 To check if Elasticsearch is running, run `curl localhost:9200`.